-As I made breakfast this morning, I heard a shriek and huge sobs alarmingly hurtle out of G’s bedroom.
-I sprinted down the hall, leaving a dust storm of oats and a thought bubble filled with swear words behind me.
+As I made breakfast this morning, I heard a shriek and huge sobs hurtle out of G’s bedroom.
+I sprinted down the hall; a dust storm of oats and a thought bubble filled with swear words behind me.

-Once in his room I grabbed him up off the floor, scooped him into my arms and assessed the situation.
-I saw no wounds, no missing teeth, no apparent tell tale signs of future hospital bills.
-But still he wailed, with his new Hairy Maclary book (he went to go get from his room for show and tell) on the floor next to him.
+Once in his room, I grabbed him off the floor, scooped him into my arms and assessed the situation.
+No wounds, no missing teeth, no tell-tale signs of future hospital bills, but still, he wailed.
+The new Hairy Maclary book he went to get from his room for ‘show and tell’ was on the floor next to him.

-‘Ok’, (three little gulps of air like pauses in a Pinter play), ‘I don’t want to go to school all daaaaaaaaaaaaaaayyyyyyyyyyyyyyyyyyyyyyyyyy!’
+“Ok,” he takes three gulps of air like pauses in a Pinter play, “I don’t want to go to school all daaaaaaaaaaaaaaayyyyyyyyyyyyyyyyyyyyyyyyyy!”

-‘What?’
-I stifled a laugh of combined relief and disbelief, ‘Why not, sweetie?
-You had so much fun last week.’
+“What?”
+I stifled a laugh of combined relief and disbelief, “Why not?
+You had so much fun last week.”

 can’t you see i’m dancing?

-So, guess who just ran across the street to pick G up at 3 and is now back at her desk at 315 typing this post?
-Me.
+So, guess who just ran across the street to pick G up at 3 and is now back at her desk at 3:15 typing this post?

-I asked G if he wanted to stay on since he looked like he was having quite a nice time at a birthday party that featured piggie faced cupcakes.
+I asked G if he wanted to stay on.
+He seemed to be enjoying a birthday party featuring piggie faced cupcakes.
 He said yes.
 So I asked him when he’d like me to come back and he said, ‘In 12 hours.’